cultureamp/kaizen-design-system/CONTRIBUTING.md

 ## Using new package releases

-To use a newly released version of the Kaizen Component Library (or any other package) in a front-end codebase, run `yarn upgrade --latest <scoped package name>` (e.g. `yarn upgrade --latest @kaizen/component-library`).
+To use a newly released version of the Kaizen Component Library (or any other package) in a front-end codebase, run `pnpm upgrade --latest <scoped package name>` (e.g. `pnpm upgrade --latest @kaizen/component-library`).

 Remember to always check the CHANGELOG (e.g. [`/packages/component-library/CHANGELOG.md`](./packages/component-library/CHANGELOG.md) or the [releases page](https://github.com/cultureamp/kaizen-design-system/releases)) for any package you wish to upgrade, paying extra attention to any breaking changes which have been introduced since the last version used in your project.